 - A distress beacon is activated and sends a 406MHz message.
 The message includes the beacon id (also known as the Hex id or UIN).
-If the beacon has a GPS, the message will include the GPS location. - 2.
-Any MEOSAR satellites that detect the distress beacon relay the message back to earth on 1544.1MHz.
+If the beacon has a GPS, the message will include the GPS location. - Any MEOSAR satellites that detect the distress beacon relay the message back to earth on 1544.1MHz.
 The relayed message is detected by a MEOLUT. - If a MEOLUT receives sufficient information (typically, relay from three or more MEOSAR satellites) a location for the beacon can be calculated.
 The MEOLUT sends all information available from the beacon (the beacon id, the GPS location if it exists and the MEOSAR location if it can be calculated) to its associated Mission Control Centre (MCC). - 4.
 The MCC forwards beacon information to the relevant Rescue Coordination Centre (RCC).
 If the beacon was located in New Zealand, for example, the beacon information would be forwarded to the New Zealand RCC in Wellington.
-If the beacon as located in Australia, the information would be forwarded to RCC Australia in Canberra.
+If the beacon as located in Australia, the information would be forwarded to RCC Australia in Canberra. - 5.
+The RCC then coordinates the search and rescue associated with the beacon activation.